gdlc/STAT_COMP/HANDOUTS/CROSSVALIDATION.md

 ```

-In the above example, the fitted model explaines 81% of the variance of the wages in the testing data set.
+In the above example, the fitted model explaines ~19% of the variance of the wages in A **testing data set**.

 *Godness of fit to the training data set*